expectedparrot/edsl/docs/starter_tutorial.rst

     └───────────────────┘

-*Note:* The default language model is currently GPT 4; you will need an API key for OpenAI to use this model and run this example locally.
+*Note:* The default language model is currently GPT 4; you will need an API key for OpenAI to run this example locally.
-See instructions on storing your :ref:`api_keys`.
+See instructions on storing your own :ref:`api_keys`.
 Alternatively, you can activate :ref:`remote_inference` at your :ref:`coop` account to run the example on the Expected Parrot server.